-MSN website through the years
+MSN website design through the years

 Microsoft owns and operates msn, a web portal, which offers other related services and apps for the Windows OS and mobile devices.
 From the 2005 screenshot, you can tell that it was very msn-centric.
 It was basically a portal to itself and related msn/Windows services, and offered sparse content to interest visitors to the homepage.